F5Networks/f5-openstack-heat-plugins/README.rst

 Introduction
 ------------
-This repository houses all of F5's Openstack Heat resource plugins.
+This repository houses all of F5's OpenStack Heat resource plugins.
 F5's Heat plugins can be used to orchestrate BIG-IP services in your OpenStack environment.